herculainn/VolumeControl/README.md

 ### Media Target
 This can make the media keys a little more reliable by focussing the message on specific processes.

-- VolumeControl.exe run MEDIA_TARGET="Spofify.exe"
+- VolumeControl.exe run MEDIA_TARGET="Spotify.exe"

 ### C-C-C-Combo
 Combine parameters for multiple actions:

-- VolumeControl.exe run MEDIA_PLAY_PAUSE MEDIA_TARGET="Spofify.exe"
+- VolumeControl.exe run MEDIA_PLAY_PAUSE MEDIA_TARGET="Spotify.exe"

 ## /UPX